twomice/civicrm-website-org/drupal/sites/all/modules/views_distinct/README.txt

 INSTALLATION
 ------------
-Activate the module, then administer a desired View.
+Activate the Views Distinct module, then administer a desired View via Views UI.
+Note: Although Views UI is not strictly a dependency of Views Distinct, Views UI is required to initially configure Views Distinct options.

 Under any field you want to affect, Edit the field and select the appropriate Aggregate or Filter option under the "Views Distinct Settings" section of the configuration form.

 If you don't have have a good field to disambiguate "duplicate" rows, you can add a Global: Text and rewrite it with some combination of existing fields,